cgrafmuller/triphappy-heatmap-tiles/README.md

 * Designed to be used with Amazon RDS to hold all the heatmap point information & Amazon S3 to host the generated tiles
 * Change the required information within rds_config.py accordingly
 * Maybe recompile heatmap.c?
+* Set up a PostGIS-enabled DB on Amazon RDS that has your heatmap points loaded in
+* Calibrate
+* Run generate.py!
 * Enjoy

 ## Compiling heatmap.c